 Whether you are changing fields or continuing your education in the MRI program, COD offers:

-The Magnetic Resonance Imaging Certificate program at the College of DuPage is a three semester advanced certificate program designed for graduates of a two-year radiography program.
+Magnetic Resonance Imaging (MRI) uses strong magnetic fields and radio-frequency waves to obtain cross-sectional anatomical images of the human body.
+The MRI program at the College of DuPage is a three semester advanced certificate program designed for graduates of a two-year radiography program.
+The Magnetic Resonance Imaging (MRI) Technology certificate requires 27 credits in the courses listed below.

 The primary goal of the program is to educate competent, efficient, and effective Magnetic Resonance Imaging Technologists, capable of functioning in any environment, within 12 months.